You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

-Campus Location - Queens College occupies a beautiful 77-acre, tree lined campus in Flushing, which is located in Queens, the easternmost borough of New York City.
-The College is only 20 minutes from the limitless cult
+Campus Location - Queens College occupies a beautiful 80-acre, tree lined campus in Flushing, which is located in Queens, the easternmost borough of New York City.
+The College is only 20 minutes Manhattan, the limitless cultural center and "the city that never sleep".

 Anthropology: Anthropology, Archaeology, Ethnic Studies